Mea Shearim: Haredi lifestyle

 Today, Mea Shearim remains an insular neighbourhood in the heart of Jerusalem.
 With its Haredi, and overwhelmingly Hasidic, population, the streets retain the characteristics of a pre-war Eastern European shtetl.
 Life revolves around strict adherence to Jewish law, prayer, and the study of Jewish religious texts.
 Traditions in dress include black frock coats and black hats for men (although there are some other clothing styles, depending on the religious sub-group to which they belong), and long-sleeved, modest clothing for women.
 In some Hasidic groups, the women wear thick black stockings all year long, even in summer.
 Married women wear a variety of hair coverings, from wigs to scarves, snoods, hats, and berets.
 The men have beards, and many grow long sidecurls, called peyos.
 Many residents speak Yiddish in their daily lives, and use Hebrew only for prayer and religious study, as they believe Hebrew to be a sacred language, only to be used for religious purposes.

 The Mea Shearim shuk in the 1960s.

 Hasidic groups with a large number of followers in Mea Shearim include: Breslov, Slonim, Toldos Aharon, Toldos Avraham Yitzhak, Mishkenos HoRoim, and Satmar.
 The Pinsk-Karlin dynasty also has its center here.
 The Edah HaChareidis, which supervises kashrut certification and runs a Jewish religious court, has its headquarters at the western end of Mea Shearim.
 Mea Shearim is the stronghold of both factions of the Neturei Karta movement, which opposes Zionism, as well as the movement from whence they sprang – the descendants of the original Perushim community, also known as "Yerushalmis".
 Some Neturei Karta members have asked to live under Arab rule.
-The late Rabbi Yosef Shalom Eliashiv, the leading posek of Litvish / Yeshivish Jewry, made his home here.
+Rabbi Yosef Shalom Eliashiv, a posek of Litvish / Yeshivish Jewry, lived there.

 The oldest Sephardic Haredi dynasty, Levi Kahana of Spain, has a religious cultural center in the neighborhood.